kjantzer/bui/presenters/tabs/README.md

 - `layout` - (top, bottom, left, right) where the menu should be placed
 - `key` - used to remember the last active view

+## Events
+An event will be triggered with the view becomes active/inactive if the view implements any of the following

+- `didBecomeActive`
+- `didBecomeInactive`

+>NOTE: `didBecomeActive` only fires after the view has been created and is switching
+> from an inactive state.
+Implement the `connectedCallback` if you need to do something
+> on first show

 ## Style Hooks
 - `--menuFontSize`
 - `--menuItemPadding`